Welcome to the PMLD Link website

 A journal for everyone supporting people with profound and multiple learning disabilities

 Raising the Bar II: National Conference on the PMLD Core & Essential Service Standards

 PMLD LINK was established to make a difference to the lives of children and adults with profound and multiple learning disabilities (PMLD).
 People with PMLD have profound intellectual and multiple disabilities, very severe communication problems, often extreme physical and/or sensory disabilities, and complex health needs.

 Their needs are frequently overlooked by more general support organisations for people with learning disabilities.
 PMLD LINK maintains a clear focus on this small and often hard to reach group.
-Since 2007 PMLD LINK has been a registered charity and its affairs are managed by volunteer trustees who have in-depth knowledge and are relatives of people with PMLD and/or are professionals with backgrounds in relevant health, education or social care services.
+Since 2007 PMLD LINK has been a registered ‘not for profit’ charity and its affairs are managed by volunteer trustees who have in-depth knowledge and are relatives of people with PMLD and/or are professionals with backgrounds in relevant health, education or social care services.

-PMLD LINK is a ‘not for profit’ charity and its trustees and editorial board are all volunteers who give their services for free.
 All profits from the sale of the journal and all donations are used to maintain the production and posting of the journal, the development of the website and the management of Facebook and Twitter for networking and information sharing.

 Any information about potential grant applications and any donations are welcome.
 Currently, PMLD LINK needs money to support its ‘Far and Wide Project’ which aims to communicate with potential new subscribers and, thereby, to bring these services to the attention of families and carers, adult day centres, residential homes, and small self-help organisations that are harder to reach, as well as to schools and other charities.

 If you can offer support or if you wish to make a donation (via the button) or if you wish to make further enquiries, please contact PMLD LINK at firstname.lastname@example.org.